mattermost/docs/source/channels/share-files-in-messages.rst

     You can share files with other Mattermost users or entire channels by:

-    - dragging and dropping files into Channels.
+    - Dragging and dropping files into Channels.
-    - selecting the **Attachment** |attachment-icon| icon in the message input box.
+    - Selecting the **Attachment** |attachment-icon| icon in the message input box.
-    - pasting from the clipboard.
+    - Pasting from the clipboard.

     **Share public links**